Environment – improving our natural habitat

 We have one of the lowest carbon foot prints in the egg industry:

 - Most of our farms are within 30 miles of the egg packing centre

-- Our state of the art factory became carbon neutral in 2016 and still has a very low carbon footprint today.
+- Our state of the art factory was carbon neutral in 2016 and still has a very low carbon footprint today.

 - We build naturally ventilated, energy efficient hen house units cutting 70% energy use

 - Our dark brooding chick rearing facilities use 85% less energy than standard rearing houses